Stephen Danz & Associates. Fighting for Victims of Employer Wrongs since 1988

 Other forms of discrimination that are covered by the laws include discrimination based on a person’s sexual preference and their status in the U.S. military.

 - Whistleblower and qui tam cases.
 Whistleblowers are people who disclose that contractors aren’t being honest with the U.S. government.
 Qui tam claimants are whistleblowers who bring claims under the False Claims Act.
 Employees who properly disclose that their employer is overcharging, providing below quality products, failing to report income, or benefiting from fraudulent activity have a right to collect a percentage of any recovery based on the disclosure.
 There are strict requirements that must be met for the disclosure to qualify for a reward.
 Our Alameda County whistleblowers guide employees through the disclosure and the recovery phases.
-We advise employees on their rights to an award, and to be free from employer retaliation, in IRS cases, security fraud cases, fraud involving Medicare and Medicaid, improper contracts with the U.S. Department of Defense, and many other types of government fraud.
+We advise employees about their rights to an award.
+How to be free from employer retaliation, in IRS cases, security fraud cases, fraud involving Medicare and Medicaid, improper contracts with the U.S. Department of Defense, and many other types of government fraud.

 - Sexual harassment litigation.
 Employers and their staff cannot use their position of authority to demand that women and men reward career promotion and advancement through sexual favors.
 Employers also must take steps to prevent workers from suffering sexual related indignities at work such as leering, verbal abuse, posting sensitive pictures on social media and the Internet.
 Our lawyers bring legal cases against employers who allow sexual harassment to take place.
 We demand that the harassment stop and that the victim be compensated for her/his suffering at work.

 - Family and medical leave laws.
 The California Medical Leave Act and the Family and Medical Leave Act help parents, children, and spouses care for relatives who are sick.
 The laws also help parents take time off when a new child is born, the parents adopt a new child, or the parents become foster parents.
-Employers who are covered by the laws are required to give employees who have worked enough time unpaid leave to help when health issues and new family relationship issues arise.
+Employers who are covered by the laws are required to give employees who have worked enough time for unpaid leave to help when health issues and new family relationship issues arise.

 - Work injury representation.
 Employees who are hurt on the job or who suffer an occupational illness are generally entitled to 2/3 of their lost wages and medical payments while they take time off to get better.
-The California workers’ compensation laws also require that workers not be forced to work before they are healthy.
+The California workers’ compensation laws also require that workers not be forced to work before they are healthy and recivered.
 Our lawyers pursue these work injury rights.
 Our Alameda County lawyers also demand that injuries be properly classified, that vocational training be made available for employees who qualify, and that long-term settlements be considered.

-If your employer treated you unfairly, you don’t think you’re getting the income and benefits or respect you deserve, you may have a legal claim against the employer.
+If your employer treated you unfairly, or you don’t think you’re getting the income and benefits or respect you deserve, you may have a legal claim against the employer.
 For answers and strong legal counsel, please call us at 877-789-9707 to arrange an appointment.